 Pupil Premium at SIJS

-The pupil premium gives schools extra funding to raise the attainment of disadvantaged pupils from reception to year 11.
+Pupil Premium is a government grant scheme giving schools extra funding to raise the attainment of disadvantaged pupils from reception to year 11.

-- all children eligible for free school meals at any point in the past 6 years known as Ever6
+Schools receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years:

 To view our Pupil Premium policy, CLICK HERE.